VivanVatsa/krypto-kurr/README.md

 # kal-el-krypto

-Creating a Personal CryptoCurrency and Learning the BlockChain Technology.
+-> Creating a Personal CryptoCurrency and Learning the BlockChain.